djdallmann/GamingPCSetup/RESEARCH/WINSERVICES/README.md

 </details>

 #### Q: Do any processes or threads register with MMCSS during the boot process?
-#### A: No threads or process have been observed using MMCSS during the boot process.
+No threads or process have been observed using MMCSS during the boot process.
 <details><summary>Findings and Analysis</summary>
 No
 </details>

 #### Q: Do any processes or threads register with MMCSS task DisplayPostProcessing?
-#### A: No threads or process have been observed using this MMCSS task both during runtime or the boot process.
+No threads or process have been observed using this MMCSS task both during runtime or the boot process.
 <details><summary>Findings and Analysis</summary>
 No
 </details>

 #### Q: Do any processes or threads register with MMCSS task Games?
-#### A: No threads or process have been observed using this MMCSS task in both old or new games.
+No threads or process have been observed using this MMCSS task in both old or new games.
 <details><summary>Findings and Analysis</summary>
 No
 </details>

 #### Q: What the heck is NoLazyMode, is it real?
 What does it do?
-#### A: Yes, NoLazyMode is a real MMCSS setting which can be seen through registry key access monitoring and is also identified by extracting strings from mmcss.sys (driver).
+Yes, NoLazyMode is a real MMCSS setting which can be seen through registry key access monitoring and is also identified by extracting strings from mmcss.sys (driver).
 Current analysis suggests that the MMCSS scheduler sleep cycle and idle detection are different when enabled vs disabled.
 See findings and analysis for more details.
 <details><summary>Findings and Analysis</summary>

 * The NoLazyMode MMCSS registry key has been floating around the web although no conclusive evidence or measurement has been given surrounding it's use nor does it have any official documentation by Microsoft.